History of Lamar Jackson in Timeline

 On March 7, 2023, the Ravens placed the non-exclusive franchise tag on Lamar Jackson.

-On September 17, 2023, Lamar Jackson completed 24-of-33 passes for 237 yards and two touchdowns while also rushing for 54 yards, contributing to the Ravens' 27–24 victory against the Cincinnati Bengals.
+On September 17, 2023, Lamar Jackson led the Ravens to a 27-24 victory over the Cincinnati Bengals, completing 24 of 33 passes for 237 yards and two touchdowns, while also rushing for 54 yards.

-On October 16, 2023, Lamar Jackson was again on the cover of the sequel game, NFL Pro Era II
+On October 16, 2023, Lamar Jackson was on the cover of the sequel game, NFL Pro Era II.

 2023: Second MVP Award

-In 2023, Lamar Jackson secured his second NFL MVP award, simultaneously leading the Ravens to their first AFC Championship Game since 2012.
+In 2023, Lamar Jackson secured a second MVP award and took the Ravens to their first AFC Championship Game since 2012.

-In 2024, Lamar Jackson broke Michael Vick's record for most career rushing yards by a quarterback.
+In 2024, his seventh season, Lamar Jackson broke Michael Vick's record for most rushing yards by a quarterback in a career.

-March 2025: Cameo appearance as E-Tone in Power Book III: Raising Kanan
+March 2025: Jackson Makes Cameo in Power Book III: Raising Kanan